GeekHunter-Brasil/kubectl-aws-eks/README.md

 # Disclaimer

-This is a fork from https://github.com/marketplace/actions/kubectl-aws-eks, which merges PR https://github.com/GeekHunter-Brasil/kubectl-aws-eks/pull/20 to allow us to customize the `kubectl` version in our actions.
+This is a fork from https://github.com/marketplace/actions/kubectl-aws-eks, which merges PR https://github.com/kodermax/kubectl-aws-eks/pull/20 to allow us to customize the `kubectl` version in our actions.

-Since this is temporary, we'll remove this action from the Marketplace once the PR has been merged.
+Since this is temporary, we'll remove this action from the Marketplace once the original PR has been merged and released.

 # Docker and Github Action for Kubernetes CLI